 The geographical categories are intentionally broad

-Africa, Australasia, East Asia, Europe and UK, Indian subcontinent, Middle East, North America, South America, South-East Asia
+Africa, Australasia, East Asia, Europe and UK, South Asia, Middle East, North America, South America, South-East Asia

 Over the course of this academic year, we’ll run two meet-ups for each geographical category.
 As they run, we’ll explore with participants whether they'd like the breakout sessions to be grouped in a particular way.